Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 GMAT Focus Data Sufficiency Questions – The Ultimate Guide

-TL;DR: GMAT Focus Data Sufficiency questions test whether given statements can answer a question.
-Not the answer itself.
-Master the AD/BCE elimination method, the KNE (Know-Need-Evaluate) strategy, and the five answer choices and you’ll cut careless mistakes by half.
-This guide covers everything, with interactive practice built in.
+GMAT Focus Data Sufficiency questions test whether given statements can answer a question — not the answer itself.
+Master the AD/BCE elimination method, the KNE (Know–Need–Evaluate) strategy, and the five fixed answer choices and you will cut careless mistakes by half.
+This guide covers everything, with an interactive decision tree and practice question built in.

 Most test-takers approach GMAT Data Sufficiency questions the wrong way.
 They try to solve the problem.
 The question never asks you to.
 It asks whether you can.